-In figure 15 the same profiles are shown in pressure gradient scaling and are compared with the profiles given by the asymptotic expression (2.25), which is the same for the attached and separated case.
-The profiles are spread equally in the viscous scaling and in the pressure gradient scaling due to the ratio u{τ}/u_p being nearly constant, see figure 6.
-This is in strong contrast to the simulation of NM, where the variation in u{τ} was enhanced by the rapidly growing pressure gradient.
-In their simulation, the velocity profiles collapsed much better when scaled with u_p than u{τ} (see Skote & Henningson 1999).
-Figure 15 shows that the profiles are further from the asymptotic state (separation) than in the viscous scaling (figure 14), where the profiles showed some similarity with the asymptotic (ZPG) profile.
+In figure 18 the same profiles are shown in pressure gradient scaling and are compared with the profiles given by the asymptotic expression (36), which is the same for the attached and separated case.
+The spreading is the same as in the viscous scaling.
+That the profiles spread equally in the viscous scaling as in the pressure gradient scaling is due to the fact that the ratio $u{\tau}/u{p}$ is nearly constant, see figure 8.
+This is in strong contrast to the simulation of NM, where the variation in $u{\tau}$ was enhanced by the rapidly growing pressure gradient.
+In their simulation, the velocity profiles collapsed much better when scaled with $u{p}$ than $u{\tau}$ , (see Skote & Henningson (1999)).
+Figure 18 shows that the profiles are further from the asymptotic state (separation), than in the viscous scaling (figure 17), where the profiles showed some similarity with the asymptotic (ZPG) profile.

-Velocity profiles in the pressure gradient scaling at two downstream positions are shown in figure 16, together with the theoretical expressions for the velocity profile in the viscous sub-layer.
-For APG1 (figure 16a) the positions are x = 200 and x = 450, and for SEP (figure 16b) they are x = 200 and x = 300.
-Here the asymptotic curve is not shown, but the pressure-gradient-dependent curves from equation (2.23) are shown.
-The DNS profiles and the corresponding curves given by equation (2.23) follow each other and show that even if the profiles are far from the asymptotic state (as shown in figure 15), the inclusion of the pressure gradient term gives a good agreement.
+Velocity profiles in the pressure gradient scaling at two downstream positions are shown in figure 19, together with the theoretical expressions for the velocity profile in the viscous sub-layer.
+For APG1 (figure 19a) the positions are x=200 and x=450, and for SEP (figure 19b) they are x=200 and x=300.
+Here the asymptotic curve is not shown, but the pressure gradient dependent curves from equation (34) are shown.
+The DNS profiles and the corresponding curves given by equation (34) follow each other and show that even if the profiles are far from the asymptotic state (as shown in figure 18), the inclusion of the pressure gradient term gives a good agreement.